sebawita/articles/Introduction-to-Nativescript.md

 For example if you want to add a login screen to your app you could do it in the following steps:

-### 1) Create a  UserService Component, which will contain the code to login.
+### 1) Create a  UserService class, which will contain the code to login.

 ```JavaScript
 import {Injectable} from "angular2/core";